lukakobal/crypto-price-tracker/README.md

 🚀 Crypto Price Tracker

 A simple web app to fetch the current price of cryptocurrencies in USD and EUR using the CoinGecko API .
-Perfect for quick price checks! 💰

-🔹 Demo
+💰 Perfect for quick price checks and crypto enthusiasts!

-(Add a screenshot of your app here for better presentation)
+🔹 Features

-Live demo: (optional if you host it on GitHub Pages or Netlify)
+🔍 Search any cryptocurrency by name (e.g., bitcoin, ethereum)

-⚡ Features
+💵 Get live prices in USD and EUR

-Search for any cryptocurrency by name (e.g., bitcoin, ethereum)
+🎨 Clean and simple interface

-Fetches live prices in USD and EUR
+⚠️ Handles invalid input gracefully

-Simple and clean interface
+🖥️ Screenshot

-Handles invalid input gracefully
+(Add a screenshot of your app for better presentation)

 🛠️ Technologies Used

-HTML
+HTML5

-CSS
+CSS3

 JavaScript (ES6+)